 Q: What’s the easiest way to introduce 3rd graders to Excel charts?

-When students have gone through the basics and feel like that scary interface (with the blank boxes and letters and numbers) isn’t so scary, you’re ready to create a chart.
+A: When students have gone through the basics and feel like that scary interface (with the blank boxes and letters and numbers) isn’t so scary, you’re ready to create a chart.
 Collect class data.
 Highlight the labels and data and push F11.
-Here’s a free lesson plan on that.

 That’s it–a simple chart.